Key Quote

 RAD — STAGNATE

-Collins cannot perceive that he is being insulting because he operates entirely within an economic logic of marriage — to him, telling Elizabeth her fortune is too small is simply stating a fact, like informing someone the weather is bad.
+Collins cannot perceive that he is being insulting because he operates entirely within an economic logiceconomic logic — A way of thinking that evaluates everything in financial terms of marriage — to him, telling Elizabeth her fortune is too small is simply stating a fact, like informing someone the weather is bad.
 He lacks the emotional intelligence to understand that reducing a person to their financial worth is dehumanising.

 Key Words